Graehm/unit-1-project/README.md

 ## Next Steps/Icebox Items
 I hope to add sound effects to the game board, and winning message.
 Additionally, I'd like to add an AI feature making the game single player.

+variable that accounts for turns

+for every click, increase the variable by 1